mjavadtatari/mahdiyar-exam-system/README.md

-a django 3 and pyhton 3 project.
+A django 3 and pyhton 3 project.

-all requirements placed in `requirements.txt`
+All requirements placed in `requirements.txt`

-to install **all-at-once**, first active **virtualenv**, the use this command in Terminal:
+To install **all-at-once**, first active **virtualenv**, the use this command in Terminal:
 `pip install -r /path/to/requirements.txt`